Renunciation

 Right Mindfulness refers to mindfulness fully abiding within the Five Aggregates, or memory.
 When Right Mindfulness is fully established, it directly leads to Right Concentration.

-Usually, people's minds are scattered, occupied with numerous processes, thoughts, intentions, feelings, and perceptions or "formations".
+Usually, people's minds are scattered, occupied with numerous processes, thoughts, intentions, feelings, and perceptions, or "formations."
 Attention is divided among various lingering thought processes, some of which remain beneath the surface, ready to emerge under the right conditions.

-Concentration involves releasing all these scattered mental processes or formations and consolidating attention into a unified single-minded process, imbued with Right Intention, for the purpose of "knowing."
+Concentration involves releasing all these scattered mental processes or formations and consolidating attention into a unified, single-minded process, imbued with Right Intention, for the purpose of "knowing."

-In the context of mindfulness of the body, this entails collecting all attention and directing it to the memory, awareness of the body, keeping track of changes in real time, without letting any stray mental processes or formations obstruct singleness of mind.
+In the context of mindfulness of the body, this entails collecting all attention and directing it to the memory, awareness of the body, keeping track of changes in real time, without letting any stray mental processes or formations obstruct the singleness of mind.

 Simply put, concentration is letting go of all formations and abiding in memory so that clear knowing can arise.